 Do I need to bring anything with me?

 It's a good idea to bring pens, a notebook for notes (in case you don't want to write in your program), and business cards.
 We'll have conference bags available at registration if you'd like one to carry everything in.
 (Breath mints are also great to throw in--you'll be chatting with lots of people!)

 What genres does the conference support?

 We cater to all genres, offering craft workshops in fiction, nonfiction, poetry, and screenwriting.
 We also provide sessions on marketing, productivity, and what's latest in the publishing industry.
-You can view the 2018 schedule HERE.
+View the 2019 schedule.

 What's the Agent-Editor Panel Luncheon all about?

 This is one of the most popular sessions we offer.
 Want to know the latest in the publishing industry?
 Want to hear straight from the agents and editors what they're looking for?
 For just an added $45, attendees will have the opportunity to ask questions and listen in as industry professionals dish about what's happening in the writing world.
 From 11:15 to 11:45, attendees will enjoy a Greek buffet (a substantial meal) while jotting down their burning questions on provided notecards.
 Moderator, JC Lynne, will then collect the cards and read aloud the questions; the agents and editors will each have a chance to answer these questions.